michaelpoluektov/tf-hybrid-pruning/README.md

 The following pruning structures are implemented:

 - `--pruning_structure=unstructured` for unstructured sparsity
+- `--pruning_structure=filter` for filter sparsity (along the 4th axis)
+- `--pruning_structure=channel` for channel sparsity (along the 3rd axis)
 - `--pruning_structure=block` for block sparsity, in which case `--block_size` should be provided, determining the size of the block (e.g., `--block_size 2,2`)

-For a fixed compression approach, the user needs to provide a function determining the importance of each layer and a function to determine the reconstruction error.

-For example, to compress ResNet50 with a fixed compression factor of 0.5 and unstructured sparsity, run the following command:
+To compress ResNet50 with a fixed compression factor of 0.5 and unstructured sparsity, run the following command:

 ```
 python scripts/compress.py --input_path /path/to/input/model_weights --output_path /path/to/output/compressed_model.tflite --pruning_structure unstructured --method fixed_params --compression_factor 0.5